kinde-oss/kinde-sdk-ios/README.md

 ## Configuration

 The Kinde `Auth` service is configured with an instance of the `Config` class.
-The example project uses the bundled `KindeAuth.plist` for configuration.
+The example project uses the bundled `kinde-auth.json` for configuration.
-Alternatively, configuration can be supplied in JSON format with the bundled `kinde-auth.json`.
+Alternatively, configuration can be supplied in JSON format with the bundled `KindeAuth.plist`.
 Enter the values from the [App Keys](https://kinde.com/docs/the-basics/getting-app-keys) page for your Kinde business: E.g.,

 ```